hollisofjustin/ESS-523A-Intro/lessons/intro-basics.md

 str(penguins$species)
 ```

-When we pull one column from a data frame like we just did above, that
+When we pull one column from a data frame like we just did above using
-returns a vector.
-Vectors are 1-dimensional, and must contain data of a
+the `$` operator, that returns a vector.
+Vectors are 1-dimensional, and
-single data type (i.e., you cannot have a vector of both numbers and
+must contain data of a single data type (i.e., you cannot have a vector
-characters).
+of both numbers and characters).

 If you want a 1-dimensional object that holds mixed data types and
 structures, that would be a list.
 You can put together pretty much